Will Bitcoin Replace Gold? - Bezek's Daily Briefing

 Bitcoin has picked up wide adoption in countries such as Argentina, where capital controls made it more difficult to smuggle assets out of the country physically.
 And look at China now.
 It's widely thought that China's economy is cooling down, which will expose a creaky banking system and potentially lead to a sharp devaluation in the Yuan.

-It's reported that the majority of bitcoin trading is now occurring in China, and is being used as a vehicle to convert Yuan into offshore money that can then be used to buy assets such as real estate abroad.
+It's reported that the majority of bitcoin trading is now occurring in China and is being used as a vehicle to convert Yuan into offshore money that can then be used to buy assets such as real estate abroad.
 Chinese people traditionally have been huge buyers of gold, presumably to shelter their wealth from the government.
-However that still left the need to store safely the gold in China or find a way to smuggle it out of the country.
+However, that still left the need to store safely the gold in China or find a way to smuggle it out of the country.

 Bitcoin makes that process much easier.
 Thus, you can say that gold's competitive advantage is gone.
-If Chinese people increasingly turn to bitcoin, rather than gold, for their alternative currency needs, what will support the price of gold?
+If the Chinese people increasingly turn to bitcoin, rather than gold, for their alternative currency needs, what will support the price of gold?

 What May Protect Gold's Place